mebishp/Mobile-MFRC522/README.md

 Contributions are welcome!
 If you have suggestions or improvements, please feel free to fork the repository, make your changes, and submit a pull request.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is open-source.
-You can specify a license here if you choose one (e.g., MIT License).
-If no license is specified, standard copyright laws apply.

 ---